saule1508/pgcluster/README.md

 The following environment variables are important to properly set-up pgpool

-* PGMASTER_NODE_NAME: pg01.
-Node name of the postgres database.
-Needed so that the container can query the list of users and build the pool_passwd list
-* PG_BACKEND_NODE_LIST: 0:pg01:9999:1:/u01/pg96/data:ALLOW_TO_FAILOVER, 1:pg02, etc.
+* PG_BACKEND_NODE_LIST: 0:pg01:9999:1:/u01/pg10/data:ALLOW_TO_FAILOVER, 1:pg02, etc.
                 # csv list of backend postgres databases, each backend db contains (separated by :)
-                # number (start with 0):host name:pgpool port (default 9999):data dir (default /u01/pg96/data):flag ALLOW_TO_FAILOVER or DISALLOW_TO_FAILOVER
+                # number (start with 0):host name:pgpool port (default 9999):data dir (default /u01/pg10/data):flag ALLOW_TO_FAILOVER or DISALLOW_TO_FAILOVER
                 # not needed when there is a single postgres DB
 * PGP_NODE_NAME: pgpool01
 * REPMGRPWD: repmgr_pwd (must correspond to the value in postgres of course)
-* DELEGATE_IP: 172.18.0.100 Only if you want the watchdog mode.
-Note that this watchdog mode does not make a lot of sense inside docker, it is probably better to use the HA functionality of docker swarm
+* DELEGATE_IP: 191.168.1.45/24 for example.
+Only if you want the watchdog mode.
+Note that this watchdog mode does not make sense inside a docker swarm cluster, it is probably better to use the HA functionality of docker swarm
+* DELEGATE_IP_INTERFACE: interface on which the delegate ip (the VIP) will be brought on.
+Default to eth0
 * TRUSTED_SERVERS: 172.23.1.250 When using the watchdog, it helps prevent split-brain.
 Again not for the normal swarm usage
 * PGP_HEARTBEATS: "0:pgpool01:9694,1:pgpool02:9694" When using the watchdog
-* PGP_OTHERS: "0:pgpool02:9999" The other pgpool nodes, needed for the configuration
+* PGP_OTHERS: "0:pgpool02:9999" on the first pgpool, "0:pgpool01:9999" on the other pgpool.
+Only in watchdog mode.

 ## users and passords